-Thursday 19 April 2001

-Public notice of Draft Financial Plan seeking submissions from the public.

-Monday 21 May 2001

-Public submissions close.

-Tuesday 19 June 2001 to Friday 22 June 2001 (Also Monday 25 June 2001 submissions and considers and Tuesday 26 June 2001 if required)

-Strategy and Resources Committee hears oral written submissions on the Draft Financial Plan.

-[Please note submissions on the Orion Gas Proceeds Proposal will be heard following on from the other Annual Plan submissions)
+Thursday 19 April 2001 Public notice of Draft Financial Plan seeking submissions from the public.
+Monday 21 May 2001 Public submissions close.
+Tuesday 19 June 2001 to Friday 22 June 2001 (Also Monday 25 June 2001 and Tuesday 26 June 2001 if required) [Please note submissions on the Orion Gas Proceeds Proposal will be heard following on from the other Annual Plan submissions) Strategy and Resources Committee hears oral 1 submissions and considers written submissions on the Draft Financial Plan.
 The hearings will take place in the No. 2 Committee Room, First Floor of the Civic Offices, 163 Tuam Street.

-Thursday 12 July 2001

-Council meets to finalise the 2002 Financial Plan.
+Thursday 12 July 2001 Council meets to finalise the 2002 Financial Plan.
 The meeting will be held in the Council Chamber, Ground Floor of the Civic Offices.